Character Theory for Semilinear Representations

 In Section \ref{sect:semilinearrepsGaloisext} we fix our assumptions for the remainder of the paper.
 Crucially, even though we are ultimately interested in the case when $L/K$ is an extension of fields, we work with finite Galois extensions $L$ of a field $K$ that are potentially disconnected (so $L$ is a product of fields).

-In Section \ref{sect:associatedlinearcats} we study those semilinear representations arising from matrix representations defined over $K$, and give an extended example of how these can be used to describe all semilinear representations of $G$ over $L$ in Section \ref{sect:firstexampleS3}, which also serves to demonstrate how one works with semilinear representations explicitly.
+In Section \ref{sect:associatedlinearcats} we study those semilinear representations arising from matrix representations defined over $K$, and give an extended example of how these can be used in some cases to describe all semilinear representations of $G$ over $L$ in Section \ref{sect:firstexampleS3}, which also serves to demonstrate how one works with semilinear representations explicitly.

 In Section \ref{sect:splitgroupext}, we consider one case in which the category $\Rep_L^{\rtimes}(G)$ is completely understood, which is when $H \hookrightarrow G$ is split.
 This recovers the theory of base change for linear representations.